Reasonable modifications requests should be made in advance, but is not required.

 Lift / Ramp Deployment

 It is River Valley Transit policy that persons with disabilities are permitted to board or alight at any bus stop along the route; unless, the lift/ramp cannot be deployed, the lift/ramp would be damaged if deployed, or temporary conditions preclude use.
 Temporary conditions cannot be the result of River Valley Transit action.
 Temporary condition must preclude safe disembarkment by all passengers.

 Boarding the Lift Bus

 Below is the preferred method for wheelchair users to board a lift bus.
 RVT will not deny transportation if a wheelchair does not have preferred features such as brakes or meet River Valley Transit’s preferred level of satisfaction for securement.
 Wheelchair position on a lift is ultimately at the discretion of the rider.

 - Please be at your bus stop at least five minutes before the time your bus is scheduled to arrive

 - When the bus arrives, please wait approximately five feet, or reasonable safe distance, away from the door so that the lift/ramp can be deployed

-- When the wheelchair lift is fully deployed, move your wheelchair onto the platform BACKWARDS, unless otherwise authorized.
+- When the wheelchair lift is fully deployed, move your wheelchair onto the platform.
+RVTA recommends backing onto the lift however it is up to the passenger’s discretion which direction to board the lift.
 LOCK YOUR BRAKES, IF YOU ARE USING A MOTORIZED WHEELCHAIR, SHUT OFF THE POWER TO CONTROL

 - When the lift platform is level with the bus floor, back onto the bus, give the correct fare to the operator and tell the operator your destination